 Let me share an initial orientation to the research paper assignment.
 This is a major assignment that will structure a large part of the second half of the course.
 For now, you should be thinking about what you would like to research and write about.
-Do some initial research, gathering names of books and ideas for primary sources.
+Do some initial research, building a bibliography, that is, gathering names of books and ideas for primary sources.

 I give you the freedom to work on any aspect of the European experience between 1890 and 1945.
 There may be ways in which you reach beyond these strict geographical and chronological guidelines but you will want to discuss those with me.
 Our course so far has stressed politics and international relations, but I encourage you to explore any kinds of history that interest you, which might lead to cultural history, gender history, post-colonial history, etc. In any case, I need to approve your topic, your secondary source(s), and your primary source.